ianlewis/kay/docs/forms-usage.rst

 ---------------------------

-To put validation method on particular field, you can define a method named 'validate_FIELDNAME'. e.g. To check if a value submitted as 'password' field is stronger enough, you can set 'validate_password' method in the class definition of the Form.
+To put validation method on particular field, you can define a method named ``validate_FIELDNAME``. e.g. To check if a value submitted as ``password`` field is stronger enough, you can set ``validate_password`` method in the class definition of the Form.
 If validation fails, you need to raise ValidationError with appropriate error message.

 Here's an example: